rancher/docs/content/rke/latest/en/installation/_index.md

 ## Download the RKE binary

-1. From your workstation, open a web browser and navigate to our [RKE Releases](https://github.com/rancher/rke/releases/latest) page.
-Download the latest RKE installer applicable to your Operating System and Architecture:
+1. From your workstation, open a web browser and navigate to our [RKE Releases](https://github.com/rancher/rke/releases) page.
+Download the latest RKE v1.x installer applicable to your operating system and architecture:

     - **macOS**: `rke_darwin-amd64`
     - **Linux (Intel/AMD)**: `rke_linux-amd64`